matijakolaric-com/django-music-publisher/docs/introduction.rst

 At this point, it covers all the features required for batch (CWR) registrations of musical works, as well as basic data on agreements between the publisher and writers.

 An external, commercial service is used for data validation and CWR generation.
+If used, the integration is seamless.
 Django Music Publisher can work without it, but data will not be validated as CWR-compliant, and there will be no way to export CWR.

 Project Scope
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++